-In many cases, however, S/Rs are not involved in this particular level of grievance writing.
+However, in many cases, S/Rs are not involved in this particular level of grievance writing.
 This does not mean that the S/R should be unaware of the mechanics and techniques of this particular level of grievance writing.

 By understanding what this level of grievance writing is all about, S/Rs will learn to become more effective at the lower levels of grievance investigation and writing.